tambiasawo/WordPress-plugin-Client-/README.md

 # customer-plugin

 This repository contains 2 folders:
+1. Original Plugin:
-1. The original code of the plugin I bought from WordPress
+This contains the original code of the plugin I bought from WordPress

+2. Edited Plugin:
-2. The files I edited from the original code to meet our client's needs.
+This contains the files I edited from the original code to meet our client's needs.
 These were the only 2 files from the plugin I changed.

 The purpose of the plugin was to perform unit conversion.
 You can see the finished product at https://www.itechtools.ca.